India suspends moon mission launch shortly before takeoff | DW | 14.07.2019

 If the 10 billion rupee ($146 million, €129 million) Chandrayaan-2 mission is successful, India will join the United States, China and Russia as the only countries to have successfully conducted a controlled landing on the moon.

-The attempt comes after China landed an unmanned probe in the Moon's south polar region of the Moon in January and the crash landing of an Israeli spacecraft on the Moon's surface in April.
+The attempt comes after China landed an unmanned probe in the Moon's south polar region in January and the crash landing of an Israeli spacecraft on the Moon's surface in April.

 India's nationalist Prime Minister Narendra Modi has pushed the country to show off its space-faring technology.
 The vast majority of the Chandrayaan-2's components were designed and manufactured in India.